 Under Illinois law, parenting time and child custody matters must always be decided in the best interests of the children.
 Pretty much all parents want the best for their children.
 Though they agree on this general principle, they often disagree about the specifics.
 Additionally, there is a difference between the best interests of the parents and the best interests of the children.
 One does not necessarily follow the other.

-At The Law Offices of Martin A. Delaney III, Ltd., we understand how all these things come together.
+At The Andrea Heckman Law, we understand how all these things come together.
 We also never lose sight of our paramount goal, which is protecting your legal and financial rights.
 Over the years, we have developed proven methods in child custody matters.
 We offer creative, long term, and cost-effective solutions that are also minimally disruptive.
 An outcome like that truly is in everyone’s best interests.

 Initial Child Custody Determinations in Hoffman Estates

 Typically, divorce is a very disruptive process, especially for children.
 So, family law judges like to maintain as much consistency as possible.
 This attitude permeates most parenting time division issues, beginning at the temporary hearing.

 There is an old saying that “possession is nine-tenths of the law.”
 Typically, the judge appoints a residential custodian a few weeks after a party files for divorce.
 The other parent receives visitation privileges.
 Unless something earth-shattering occurs during the divorce process, the temporary residential custodian usually becomes the permanent residential custodian.
 So, assertive representation right from the beginning is critical.
 Unfortunately, some parents try to wait and see how things unfold.
 If that happens, they must play from behind for the rest of the game.